Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 ### Creating the functions
 I will start from the top and work my way through each function, one at a time.
+If you would prefer to create one function at a time, you can click the headers on the side of screen and jump between them.

+#### VrManager() (constructor)
 First, the constructor, it's very short and simple.
 I call the Initialize() function that will set up everything for OpenXR, after that I create the pointer to my renderer but I also give the renderer the dimensions of my swapchain, this is because the framebuffer that the renderer creates should have the same size as the swapchainImages, since those are the ones that will be displayed to the user.
 I also use the first element in the array which is the left eye, it does not matter whether element 0 or 1 is used since both will have the same dimensions.
 ```cpp
 VrManager::VrManager()